 3. Combine the cream cheese, sugar, eggs and vanilla in a large bowl and mix with a hand mixer until smooth.
 You can also use a stand mixer of course.
 The key to a smooth cheesecake is making sure the cream cheese is at room temperature.

-5. Pout the salted caramel over each mini cupcake and top with a generous sprinkle of flakey sea salt.
+5. Pour the salted caramel over each mini cupcake and top with a generous sprinkle of flakey sea salt.